PLSysSec/ct-wasm-ports/eval/README.md

 $ make
 ```

 This script will take care of downloading and building all the appropriate tools.
+You can, howerver, build all the tools with `make tools`.

 ## Usage